viscommworkshop/viscommworkshop.github.io/index.md

 ### Posters

-We invite both late-breaking work and contributions in this area in the form of extended abstracts one to two pages in length (plus an additional page for references), with an optional video.
+We invite both late-breaking work and contributions in this area in the form of extended abstracts 1 to 2 pages in length (plus an additional page for references), with an optional video.

 ### Visual Case Studies